FredericProia/StructPGGM/README.md

 # StructPGGM
-Adjust a partial Gaussian graphical model (PGGM) with structural penalty following the frequentist approach of Okome Obiang et al. (2021).
-The Gibbs samplers for sparse, group-sparse and sparse-group-sparse direct links are provided in "GibbsPGGM.R".
-An example on simulated data is given in "Example.R".
-The real dataset Hopx (cf. Petretto et al. (2010)) is also given with a demonstration in "ExampleHopx.R".
+Adjust a partial Gaussian graphical model (PGGM) with structural penalty following the frequentist approach of <a href="[https://arxiv.org/abs/2105.10888](https://www.esaim-ps.org/articles/ps/abs/2021/01/ps200072/ps200072.html)" target="_blank">Okome Obiang et al. (2021)</a>.
+The estimation algorithm is provided and a quick example on simulated data is given in "Example.R".

 (Last update : 10/06/22)